sd19spring/Text-Mining-and-Word-Analysis/README.rst

 Text Mining is a project in Software Design at Olin College of Engineering.
 It conducts the following analyses on a given text:

-:i: Pickles the books
+:i: Pickles the books from a given web link

+:ii: Analysis 1 - Word Frequency Analysis

-:ii: Does Markov Analysis on the text
+:iii: Analysis 2 - Markov Analysis

-:iii: Writes a book using the analysis results

-:iv: Compares the book to the original books

-:v: Outputs how similar the book is to the input books
+:iv: Analysis 3 - Sentiment Analysis

 Requirements
 ============